If you’re like most people, you were brought up to believe success begets happiness.

 People who practice gratitude every day are happier and more optimistic.

-With thousands of scientific studies confirming its benefits and countless entrepreneurs adopting is as part of their morning ritual (including Tim Ferriss), few things in life are integral are as integral as practicing gratitude.
+With thousands of scientific studies confirming its benefits and countless entrepreneurs practicing gratitude as part of their morning ritual (including Tim Ferriss), few things in life are as integral as practicing gratitude.

 It’s no surprise, then, two entrepreneurs—Alex Ikonn and UJ Ramdas—distilled the best gratitude practices into one concise, practical resource:

-In this article, you’ll learn why journaling is effective in boosting positivity, and more importantly, how to implement a daily gratitude routine in your life.
+In today’s article, I’ll show you why journaling is effective in boosting positivity, and more importantly, how to implement a daily gratitude routine in your life.

 Let’s get started.